heig-vd-dai-course/heig-vd-dai-course-code-examples/06-docker-and-docker-compose/01-basic-dockerfile/README.md

 # Basic Dockerfile

-This Dockerfile uses two instructions:
+This Dockerfile example uses two instructions:

 - `FROM`
 - `WORKDIR`